joseppii/Traffic-Sign-Classifier-Project/README.md

 ## 2 Model Architecture Design and Test

 The LeNet-5 implementation shown in the [classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/fbf77062-5703-404e-b60c-95b78b2f3f9e/modules/6df7ae49-c61c-4bb2-a23e-6527e69209ec/lessons/601ae704-1035-4287-8b11-e2c2716217ad/concepts/d4aca031-508f-4e0b-b493-e7b706120f81) at the end of the CNN lesson was used as a starting point with minor modifications.
-The number of classes was changed from 10 to 43.
+The number of classes was changed from 10 to 43 and the grayscale input images to color.
 Additional `scope` labels where added in order to utilize Tensor Board for better visualization of the network performace.
 In addition to that, tensor board allows for better visualization of the effects that various hyper parameter changes have on the trainned model.
 The graph of the implemented network can be seen in the figure below.

 ![alt text][image3]